Stormont to host Afghanistan series

 - Ireland to play South Africa as summer international dates are announced

-"It's a great rivalry that has developed over the years between Ireland and Afghanistan, and we warmly welcome the Afghan Men's team here once again," said Richard Holdsworth, High Performance Director for Cricket Ireland.
+"It's a great rivalry that has developed over the years between Ireland and Afghanistan and we warmly welcome the Afghan men's team here once again," said Richard Holdsworth, Ireland's high performance director for cricket.

 "With the context of both sides looking to bolster their T20I exposure in the lead-up to the ICC Men's T20 World Cup in October, it was agreed by the Cricket Ireland Board that the previously scheduled Test match and ODI series would be rescheduled to a later date - with both sides looking to maximise our T20I cricket instead.